 Conclusion: Inadequate or poor-quality sleep is a common cause of fatigue.
 A few hours of uninterrupted sleep allows your body and brain to gain strength, allowing you to feel energetic all day.

 Food sensitivity or intolerance usually causes symptoms such as a rash, digestive problems, runny nose, or headaches.
 But fatigue is another frequently observed symptom.
 The quality of life of people suffering from food sensitivity may be more affected by fatigue.
 Intolerance to such foods is common: gluten, dairy products, eggs, soy, and corn.

 If you suspect that certain foods may cause you fatigue.
 Consider visiting an allergist or nutritionist who will conduct a study of your sensitivity to food or select a diet to identify problem foods.

 Conclusion: Food intolerance can cause fatigue or reduce energy reserve.
 An elimination diet can help identify foods to which you have a sensitivity.

 Consuming too few calories can cause a feeling of extreme fatigue.
 Calories are the units of energy contained in food.
 Your body uses calories to move and nourish processes such as breathing and maintaining a constant body temperature.
 When you consume too few calories, your metabolism slows down to conserve energy, which can lead to fatigue.

-In addition, it is difficult to meet the needs for vitamins and minerals by consuming too few calories.
-A lack of vitamin D, iron and other important nutrients can also lead to fatigue.
+In addition, it is difficult to meet the need for vitamins and minerals by consuming too few calories.
+A lack of vitamin D, iron, and other important nutrients can also lead to fatigue.
 To maintain the energy reserve, you need to avoid a sharp reduction in the number of calories, even if you are trying to lose weight.

 Conclusion: Your body requires a minimum number of calories to perform daily functions.
 Consuming too few calories can lead to fatigue and make it more difficult to meet nutritional needs.